 The purpose of this book is to give a summary of Hayek’s book Road to Serfdom.

-How does a freeman became a serf?
+How does a freeman become a serf?

 One thousand years ago it was by force or economic hardship, such as crop failures.
 Further, serfdom was inherited.
 That means if your children would be born into your situation of payment to the feudal lord.
-In Hayek’s book he argues the road to serfdom is though central government planning or managing of the economy.
-High taxes and large government will have the same effect as it did 1000 years ago.
+In Hayek’s book, he argues the road to serfdom is though central government planning or managing of the economy.
+High taxes and the large government will have the same effect as it did 1000 years ago.

 Anything I write here in the Summary of Road to serfdom does not do it justice, you have to read the book yourself.

 - The Great Utopia